ge-high-assurance/VERDICT/tools/verdict/README.md

 6. Click the Finish button in the Install dialog and restart OSATE when prompted to do so.

-7. Finally, set up our OSATE plugin to run either our Docker image or our back-end programs as specified in these [steps](../README.md).
-   Briefly speaking, you will have to download an "extern.zip" file from our [Releases](https://github.com/ge-high-assurance/VERDICT/releases) page, unpack it, and then set some Eclipse preferences to tell the OSATE plugin how to find the STEM folder and either the Docker image or the back-end programs.
+7. Finally, set up our VERDICT plugin to run either our Docker image or our back-end programs as specified in these [steps](../README.md).
+Briefly speaking, you will have to download an "extern.zip" file from our [Releases](https://github.com/ge-high-assurance/VERDICT/releases) page, unpack it, and then set some Eclipse preferences to tell our VERDICT plugin how to find the STEM folder and either the Docker image or the back-end programs.

-## Import and develop our OSATE plugin sources
+## Import and develop our VERDICT plugin sources

-Follow these instructions if you want to import and develop the OSATE plugin sources in your Eclipse IDE.
+Follow these instructions if you want to import and develop our VERDICT plugin sources in your Eclipse IDE.
 You will need to use an Eclipse IDE that has at least the Plugin Development Environment (PDE) feature installed.
 Most Eclipse IDEs (Java, Modeling, etc.) already have this